 The national enforcement agency is responsible for the enforcement of the regulation in relation to regular bus services from within the territory of the Member State places and in relation to regular bus services from a third country to such places.

 Each passenger may submit a complaint for an alleged breach of the Regulation at the relevant national enforcement body.
 A Member State may decide that the passenger has to first make a complaint to the carrier; in this case the national enforcement body serves as an appeal body for complaints for which no solution was found.
-The national Enforcement body for passenger rights can be reached under the following contact data:
+The national Enforcement body for passenger rights can be reached in Germany under the following contact data:

 Citizens Phone for Passenger Rights